steentottrup/NForum/README.md

 NForum is a no BS forum engine implementation, including the basic features needed to run a modern day forum, and an easy way of adding your own needed features, without changing the code base.

+## Status

+We're still a very young project, and are not ready for an alpha release just yet.

 ## Project Features

 * Written in C#, on .NET v4.5.1